 - Cooler - Food poisoning is a real thing.
 Nothing is worse than losing control of your bodily functions, especially when you're in the middle of nowhere.
 Avoid fast food as much as possible and cook your meals over the campfire.
 Your bowels and taste buds will thank you.

-- Car charger - These days, your phone is your guide to life.
+- Car charger & Power Pack - These days, your phone is your guide to life.
 Keep it alive.
 If you're filming and shooting photos, a power inverter will come in handy for charging batteries.

 - Biodegradable Soap - Showers are hard to come by.
 With the right soap, a little creek is all you need.
 Dr. Bronner's is our favorite for tingly goodness.

 - Camping Stove - Some things aren't easy to cook on a fire.
-Propane burners can whip up a meal (or coffee) anywhere, anytime.
+Propane burners and a cast iron pan can whip up a meal (or coffee) anywhere, anytime.

 - Camping Chairs - If you've got space, a comfy seat makes happy feet.